Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 * **Header & Navigation**

     - At the top of the page, you'll find the website logo/name in the header.
-The entire width of the header has been made a navigation link to the home page for simplicity.
+The entire width of the header is a navigation link to the home page for simplicity.
     - The 3 navigation links are placed within the section below, and appear to be floating in space, focussing attention to the theme related hero image.
 When hovered over they will display a full white border for futuristic styling.
     - When clicked, the nav links will take the user to the relevant part of the page.
 The gallery link directs the user to a seperate gallery page.
     - The nav links are not visible on the gallery page, instead the user simply clicks the header bar to direct them back home.